 All the pictures taken in my various visits can also be seen in my video on YouTube.
 Please take a moment to subscribe to my YouTube channel.

-Glasgow Cathedral is a Church of Scotland denomination place of worship that is also known by the names High Kirk of Glasgow, St Kentigern's and St Mungo's Cathedral.
-The Cathedral is built on the site where the Patron Saint Mungo is said to have built his church, and before the reformation was the seat of the Archbishop of Glasgow and a scene of Roman Catholic worship.
+Glasgow Cathedral itself is a fascinating subject.
+While officially a Church of Scotland place of worship, it's also widely known as the High Kirk of Glasgow, St Kentigern's, or St Mungo's Cathedral.
+Its historical significance runs deep, as it's built on the very site where Patron Saint Mungo is believed to have established his church.
+Before the Reformation, this magnificent edifice served as the seat of the Archbishop of Glasgow and was a vibrant centre of Roman Catholic worship.

 Halifax, a town steeped in industrial history, holds a silent sentinel against its skyline: the Square Church Spire.
 A lone finger pointing towards the heavens, it's a striking reminder of a grander structure, a story etched in stone and fire.